 There’s no reason you need to settle for an off-the-shelf solution to a problem within your industrial or manufacturing company.
-An engineering consultant, such as the professionals at Design Systems, Inc., can formulate a custom solution to your unique problem.
+An engineering consultanting firm, such as Design Systems, Inc., can formulate a custom solution to your unique problem.

 However, not all engineering services are alike, which is to say that they do not all work on the same types of products, do not all have the same level of expertise, nor do they all produce the same quality of results.
 Just as you need the right tool to perform a job correctly, you need to hire an engineering consultant with the knowledge and expertise required to face your particular challenge.